radiolok/brainfuckpc/roadmap.md

 | Main Frame          | Not started  |

 # 6. Progress updates:

 ## Update 04/03/2017:
+* I'm done with all known modules etching 30 pcbs!
+All adder modules, all register modules are ecthed;
+* Created and etched some modules for logic block - I have 64 modules capacity on it and have only preliminarty schematic for microcode;
+* Next step - apply solder mask on them and send to drilling and milling.
+After this steps I will start soldering modules.

+## Update 04/03/2017:
 * Put image on another 6 plates and want to etch them in near future - 3x5AND, 1x2AND/2OR, 2xD-trigger.